nginxinc/nginx-loadbalancer-kubernetes/README.md

 ### Why NKL?

-NKL provides a simple, easy-to-manage way to manage load-balancing for your Kubernetes applications by leveraging NGINX Plus hosts running outside your cluster.
+NKL provides a simple, easy-to-manage way to automate load balancing for your Kubernetes applications by leveraging NGINX Plus hosts running outside your cluster.

 NKL installs easily, has a small footprint, and is easy to configure and manage.